cheamseta/BWeird_Flutter_Survey/README.md

 # BWeird - Survey Flutter Application

-Hi this is an simple survey application. originally, The purpose of this application was trying to use in Karot Super Market [https://web.facebook.com/karotmarkets][PlDb] to get feedbacks from customers.
+Hi this is a simple survey application. originally, the purpose of this application was trying to implement in " Karot Super Market " [https://web.facebook.com/karotmarkets][PlDb] to get feedbacks from customers.
+Now, it's available in Github for everyone to look around or use it as a template for QuickStart survey app.
+Thank you

 ## Features